enableiot/iotkit-agent/README.md

  1. systemctl stop iotkit-agent
  2. Backup old agent located in /usr/lib/node_modules/iotkit-agent where you like
  3. If your agent used global config files, backup external files:

-  /etc/iotkit-agent/config.json
+  * /etc/iotkit-agent/config.json
-  /usr/share/iotkit-agent/certs
+  * /usr/share/iotkit-agent/certs
-  /usr/share/iotkit-agent/data
+  * /usr/share/iotkit-agent/data

  4. If it was local installation these folders and files are stored locally in config/ certs/ and data/ folders.
  5. Upgrade iotkit-agent using npm npm install --global iotkit-agent
- 6. Replace empty /usr/lib/node_modules/iotkit-agent/certs/token.json file with one from your backup from certs folder 7  Replace content of /usr/lib/node_modules/iotkit-agent/data folder with content of certs folder from your backup
+ 6. Replace default /usr/lib/node_modules/iotkit-agent/certs/token.json file with one from your backup from certs folder
+ 7. Replace content of /usr/lib/node_modules/iotkit-agent/data folder with content of certs folder from your backup
  8. New iotkit-agents use local config in config/config.json.
 Update changed properties of your old config in updated config.json, e.g.

-    a. device_id
+  * device_id
-    b. gateway_id
+  * gateway_id
-    c. device_loc
+  * device_loc
-    d. or your proxy settings for REST
+  * or your proxy settings for REST

  9. systemctl start iotkit-agent
  10. Check logs in /tmp/agent.log